Landauer's principle and black hole area quantization

 which obviously satisfies the Landauer's principle for the corrected temperature \(\mathcal{T}\) if \(\alpha = 4 \ln 2\). \\

-\textbf{Discussion:} Landauer’s principle is well known to provide deep insights into our understanding of irreversibility and heat generation in computing processes while shedding light on the underpinnings of information erasure and the related issues of black hole thermodynamical laws.
-Here, we have looked into its relevance with the quantized aspects of a black hole.
+\textbf{Discussion:} Landauer’s principle is well known to provide deep insights into our understanding of irreversibility and heat generation in computing processes while shedding light on the underpinnings of information erasure.
+Here we have looked into its relevance with the quantized aspects of a black hole.
 A few remarks are in order.
-In the framework of general relativity, the energy content of the universe is taken to be smooth down to the minutest scales of spacetime, although in models of quantum gravity, by implementing modified forms of uncertainty principle, a minimal-length criterion is supposed to account for high-energy modifications \cite{bagchi1, bosso}.
-As the black hole diminishes in size and ultimately reaches the Planck size, the consequent remnant would tend to hold an arbitrarily-large amount of information signifying that $S_{\rm BH}$ would cease to be a true signature of the measure of the information content of the black hole.
-Predictably, the quantum character of a black hole would show similar features as one expects of excited atoms \cite{kot,silk}.
-The simulation model for complexity in black holes and demonstration of power of one clean qubit has been shown using IBM QX \cite{pani}.
+In the framework of general relativity, the energy content of the universe is taken to be smooth down to the minutest scales of spacetime, although in models of quantum gravity, by implementing modified forms of the uncertainty principle, a minimal-length criterion is supposed to account for high-energy modifications \cite{bagchi1, bosso}.
+As the black hole diminishes in size and ultimately reaches the Planck size, the consequent remnant would tend to hold an arbitrarily-large amount of information signifying that $S_{\rm BH}$ may cease to be a true signature of the measure of the information content of the black hole.
+Predictably, the quantum character of a black hole would show similar features as one expects from excited atoms \cite{kot,silk}.
 Note that a discrete spectrum can have observable effects on the gravitational-wave signals emanating from an inspiraling, binary black hole \cite{datta}.
 For a different opinion held in the context of gravitational-wave echoes during black hole mergers, see \cite{coates}. \\

-Finally, in conclusion we present the possible correction to the black hole entropy due to the modified temperature defined in Eq. (\ref{corrtemp}).
+Let us also present the possible correction to the black hole entropy due to the modified temperature defined in Eq. (\ref{corrtemp}).
 Although the Bekenstein-Hawking entropy still reads \(S_{\rm BH} = A/4l_P^2\), we can define a `corrected' form of the entropy as (see \cite{jal,bagchi2,majhi2} for more details)